Gabriel Richard: Missionary

+The Catholepistemiad's schoolhouse (center) on an 1818 map of Detroit.
+The schoolhouse fronts Bates Street, directly across from Ste.
+Anne's "Stone Church" (middle of the lower right).

 Richard arrived in Detroit on the Feast of Corpus Christi, which was on June 7, 1798, to be the assistant pastor at Basilica of Sainte Anne de Détroit (Sainte Anne's Church).
 Michael Levadoux was the pastor.
-Many of the people in Detroit, both Catholics and Protestants, were of France ethnicity.
+Many of the people in Detroit, both Catholics and Protestants, were of French ancestry.
 He acquired the name Le Bon Pere (the good father), regardless of their religion.

 He traveled to distant communities.
 South of Detroit, he met with Catholics along Maumee Bay, and along the Raisin, Huron, Ecorse, and Rouge River areas.
 To the north, he ministered to those along the St. Clair and Black Rivers.
 And he visited Catholics along Anchor Bay, Swan Creek, L'Anse Creuse Bay on Lake St. Clair, and the Clinton River.
 He established the third oldest parish in Michigan along the Clinton River when he established a log chapel called St. Peter's of Mt.
 Clemens in 1799.
 The same year, he traveled north to visit the Odawa at L'Arbre Croche.
 Soon after, a smallpox epidemic spread through the Great Lakes region.
 More than one half of L'Arbre Croche settlement's residents died.
 The Odawa believed deaths were retributions, either because Richard's religion was evil or that the Great Spirit was angered by the possibility of the natives accepting Catholicism.

 In 1801, Bishop Pierre Denaut arrived in Detroit from Quebec.
 He administered the Sacrament of Confirmation to 536 parishioners, of those all but 10 were of French heritage.